facutk/facutk.github.io/_posts/2016-05-25-ajax-greet-user.md

 As you've seen, using plain old javascript is quite verbose.

-In the next chapter we will migrate into a library to achieve this same functionality with a lot less code.
+In following chapters we will migrate into a library to achieve this same functionality using a lot less code.